BrightcoveOS/ios-player-samples/README.md

 - An example of creating a `BCOVPlaybackSessionConsumer` can be found in the `OfflinePlayer` and `CustomControls` sample apps.
 - Picture-in-Picture functionality can be found in the `VideoCloudBasicPlayer` sample app.
 - An example of setting up lock screen playback controls can be found in the  `VideoCloudBasicPlayer` sample app.
+- An example of creation a `BCOVPlaybackController` using a view strategy can be found in the `PlayerUI` section.

 [cocoapods]: http://www.cocoapods.org